 Both root rots, Pythium and Rhizoctonia, result from fungus contamination.
 The fungus is often already present in soil in a dormant state.
 When moisture and heat rise, the fungus looks for host plants.
-Wounds in the roots are entry points and from there the fungus spreads throughout the entire plant.
-Both of these cause root rot in many other plants, such as this diseased vinca.
+Wounds in roots are entry points.
+From there, it spreads through the plant.
+Both fungus cause root rot in other plants, such as this diseased vinca.

 Symptoms of a Pythium infection on Sunpatiens

-Black strands start appearing along the stem and leaves.
+Black strands appear along stem and leaves.
 They’re clearly visible when a diseased stem is sliced open: black spots mark contaminated channels from health ones that convey sap and nutrients up and down the stem.

-The plant starts rotting, usually from the ground upwards.
+The plant starts rotting from the ground upwards.

 Symptoms of a Rhizoctonia infection on Sunpatiens

 The rotting starts at the crown or top of the Sunpatiens plant and then progresses downwards.
 The name for this is crown rot.

 Sunpatiens leaves turn pale green and then yellow, always harboring a lot of moisture.
 They droop over as the structural integrity of the stem collapses.

 Diseased cells accumulate and the plant disintegrates into a slimy mush.

 How to treat a wilted, rotting Sunpatiens ®

 For infected Sunpatiens growing in pots

 - avoid overwatering.
 Let soil dry down an inch deep (3 cm) before watering again

 - increase drainage (repot with sand and organic matter)

-- add a drainage layer at the bottom of the pot: clay pebbles or gravel
+- add a drainage layer at the bottom: clay pebbles or gravel

 - spray either a garlic decoction or fermented horsetail tea which are excellent organic fungus antidotes

-Always use fresh, new soil mix when planting your sunpatiens ® in pots.
-Be sure to disinfect your pots and tools with white vinegar beforehand, letting the vinegar dry off before planting.
+Always use fresh soil mix for potted sunpatiens ®.
+Disinfect pots and tools with white vinegar beforehand, dry it off before planting.

 For diseased Sunpatiens in a growing bed